-From 11 December 2017 until 31 December 2018 all gay and bisexual men (GBM) and men who have sex with men (MSM) who live in Victoria will be able to get access to a free Meningococcal ACWY vaccine.
+All gay and bisexual men (GBM) and men who have sex with men (MSM) who live in Victoria can access a free meningococcal ACWY vaccine until 31 December 2018.

-All GBM and MSM will be able to access the vaccine through general practice (GP) clinics and other registered immunisation providers in Victoria, including all sexual health clinics.
+The vaccine is available through general practice (GP) clinics and other registered immunisation providers in Victoria, including all sexual health clinics.

 About the program

-Gay and bisexual men and MSM who have not received a vaccine against meningococcal serogroup C are at increased risk in this outbreak.
-It is important that all GBM and MSM are protected against this disease.
+It is important that all GBM and MSM are protected against meningococcal disease.
 HIV positive GBM and MSM in Victoria may be at particular risk.

 Communications and consent

 All eligible GBM and MSM aged 18 years and over can provide their own consent.